anoma/specs/src/architecture/clients/web-wallet/shielded-transfers.md

 ### `MaspWeb`
 * this contains the methods to perform the shielded transaction related activities.
-* the consumer should always call `init()`, to ensure it is initiated.
-There is a utility method called `getInitialised` that returns an instantiated instance of `MaspWeb`.
+* the is a utility method `getMaspWeb()` exported that returns an instance of `MaspWeb` and ensures it is instantiated.

 The class exposes the following methods:
 #### `generateShieldedTransaction`